sagarbaver/Clean-Code-Notes/README.md

 Again, we see the complimentary nature of these two definitions; they are virtual opposites!
 This exposes the fundamental dichotomy between objects and data structures:

-> Procedural code (code using data structures) makes it easy to add new functions without changing the existing data structures.
-OO code, on the other hand, makes it easy to add new classes without changing existing functions.
+> Procedural code (code using data structures) makes it easy to add new functions without changing the existing data structures, thereby not breaking independent deployability.
+However, they expose us to new types.
+>  OO code, on the other hand, makes it easy to add new classes without changing existing functions.
+Objects protect you from new types.
+However, when you add a new method to your base class, you break independent deployability.

 The complement is also true:

 > Procedural code makes it hard to add new data structures because all the functions must change.
 OO code makes it hard to add new functions because all the classes must change.

+The methods of a data structure manipulate individual variables.
+They generally don't manipulate a cohesive group of variables.
+These methods expose the implementation and do not abstract it.

+Data structures and switch statements are related.
+Don't put business rules into data structures.

 Mature programmers know that the idea that everything is an object is a myth.
 Sometimes you really do want simple data structures with procedures operating on them.
+We use classes and objects when it is types that are more likely to be added.
+We use data structures and switch statements when it is methods that are more likely to be added.

 ### The Law of [Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter)